tableau/server-client-python/docs/index.md

 To install TSC onto a machine without an internet connection, use the following steps:

-1) Ensure that Python 3.5 or higher is installed.
+1) Ensure that Python is installed.

 2) Download and manually install the `requests` Python library (and its dependencies).